jhumelsine/jhumelsine.github.io/_posts/2024-05-01-interpreter-design-pattern-parser-implementation.md

 ```

 ## Scanner Tests
 Here is a basic test for `Scanner`.
-It does a bit more than I usually prefer unit tests, but I wanted to get the basics in place:
+It confirming a bit more than I usually prefer unit tests, but I wanted to get the basics in place:
 * `toString()` returns a string version of the internal data of the `Scanner`.
 * `peek(0)` returns the current token.
 It’s idempotent, so I’ve asserted it twice.
+It does not change the state of the `Scanner`.
+* A `peek(int)` beyond the remaining list of `Token`s should throw an exception.
 * `consume()` returns the current token.
 It is not idempotent.
-* A `peek(int)` beyond the remaining list of `Token`s should throw an exception.
+It does change the state of the `Scanner`.
 * `consume()` should throw an exception once all tokens are consumed.
 * The `IndexOutOfBoundsException` is a bit leaky, but I’m going to use it for now just to keep the implementation smaller.